merces/bashacks/README.md

 There's much more.
 Install it and see for yourself. :)

-## Known Bugs
+## Known issues

 ### String escape

 In some string functions you have to escape special characters because bash will try to interpret them.
-See the following example using bh_strxor function:
+See the following example using `bh_strxor` function:

 ```shell
 $ bh_strxor 0x41 fernando